Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 ## Regeneration

 Also at level 2, the energy created through the use of your abilities revitalizes you as you reabsorb it.
-When you reset your Energy at the end of your turn (before any damage would be dealt due to exceeding your Capacity), gain 2 life and 2 absorption for each point of Energy removed in this way.
+At the start of each of your turns, gain 2 absorption and regain 2 life for each point of energy that you had.

+As both this effect and the damage from your Surge class feature occur at the start of your turn, you may choose whether this absorption and healing occurs before or after you take that damage.

 ## Characteristic Manifestation

 At level 3, you have developed a particular affinity for one particular form of manifesting your power.
 Select a manifestation that you know.
 This manifestation becomes more versatile, as detailed in the Characteristic Manifestation section of its description.

+At level 15, select a second characteristic manifestation.

 ## Energy Cycle

 Also at level 3, you learn to absorb magical power directed at you, fueling your abilities.
-Whenever you lose life due to damage from the element associated with your Domain, gain essence equal to the life lost, up to a maximum of your proficiency bonus.
+Whenever you lose life due to damage from the element associated with your Domain, gain absorption equal to the life lost.

 ## Attribute Improvement